open-xml-templating/docxtemplater/docs/source/faq.rst

 Support for IE9 and lower
 -------------------------

-docxtemplater should work on almost all browsers as of version 1 : IE7 + .
-Safari, Chrome, Opera, Firefox.
+docxtemplater should work on almost all browsers: IE7+, Safari, Chrome, Opera, Firefox.

 The only 'problem' is to load the binary file into the browser.
 This is not in docxtemplater's scope, but here is the recommended code to load the zip from the browser: